inpsyde/validator/README.md

 # Inpsyde Validator

-This package provides a collection of validators.
+This package provides a collection of validators for WordPress.

 ## Contents